ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * New resource to retrieve material for Signature Verifiers.

-* New parameter 'sign_enc_alg' related to the group mode.
+* New parameter 'gp_enc_alg' related to the group mode.

 * 'cred_fmt' takes value from the COSE Header Parameters registry.